PX4/PX4-user_guide/en/peripherals/frsky_telemetry.md

 * [Pixhawk 3 Pro](../flight_controller/pixhawk3_pro.md) TELEM4 port: No additional software configuration is needed when connecting to this port.
 * [Pixracer](../flight_controller/pixracer.md) FrSky port: No additional software configuration is needed (once connected FrSky telemetry auto-starts and detects D or S mode).

-> **Tip** You can still use TELEM2 on the above boards (by setting the `SYS_COMPANION` parameter).
-If you wish to use any other port you will need to modify the firmware.
+> **Tip** You can still use the `TELEM2` port on the above boards (by setting the `SYS_COMPANION` parameter).
+If you wish to use any other port you will need to start the [frsky_telemetry](https://dev.px4.io/en/middleware/modules_communication.html#frskytelemetry) module, specifying the required port (either modify the firmware or [customise startup using an SD Card](https://dev.px4.io/en/advanced/system_startup.html#starting-additional-applications).

 ## Compatible RC Transmitters {#transmitters}

-You will need an RC transmitter that can receive the telemetry stream.
+You will need an RC transmitter that can receive the telemetry stream (and that is bound to the FrSky receiver).

 Popular alternatives include:
 * FrSky Taranis X9D Plus (recommended)
 * FrSky Taranis X9D
 * FrSky Taranis X9E
 * FrSky Taranis Q X7
 * Turnigy 9XR Pro

-The transmitter must be bound to your receiver and be running customised scripts to display the telemetry (see following sections).
+The above transmitters can display telemetry data without any further configuration.
+The following section(s) explain how you can customise telemetry display (for example, to create a better UI/UX).

 ### Taranis - LuaPilot Setup

-Compatible Taranis receivers (e.g. X9D Plus) running OpenTX 2.1.6 or newer can use the LuaPilot script to display received telemetry, as shown in the screenshot below.
+Compatible Taranis receivers (e.g. X9D Plus) running OpenTX 2.1.6 or newer can use the LuaPilot script to modify the displayed telemetry (as shown in the screenshot below).

 ![Telemetry Screen on the Taranis](../../images/taranis_telemetry.jpg)